 Leadership

-Chad Stewart to temporarily oversee the Medicine Bow-Routt National Forests and Thunder Basin National Grassland
+Dawn Laybolt to oversee the Medicine Bow-Routt National Forests and Thunder Basin National Grassland

-Stewart replaces Russ Bacon who recently announced his retirement from the Forest Service.
+Laybolt replaces Russ Bacon who announced his retirement from the Forest Service earlier this year.
 Bacon had been MBRTB Forest Supervisor since November 2017.
+Both Chad Stewart and Ryan Nehl served temporary assignments as Forest Supervisor this year prior to Laybolt’s hiring.

 The MBRTB is comprised of nearly 2.9 million acres of National Forest System lands in Colorado and Wyoming, with six Ranger Districts.
 Geographically, the Medicine Bow-Routt National Forests extend from north central Colorado to central Wyoming, and the Thunder Basin National Grassland is located in northeastern Wyoming’s Powder River Basin.